Internet-of-People/iop-profile-server/docs/ARCH-PS-Kernel-Layer.md

 includes the profile server's identity (i.e. its cryptographic keys).
 First time the profile server is started, its identity is generated.

 The loaded configuration from both the configuration file and the database is then available to all other components.

-## Cron Component

-This component is the last component that is initialized after all other components in the system are ready and running.
-Its only function is to periodically execute various tasks in other components.

 ---